SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 list of things to do" - Dev team.

 2. (2-3)[No information so far] Character Modification ->
 Allowing the playerbase to further modify their TW character's body and face.
 Height, weight, muscle definition, facial hair, eyebrow style, scars, eyes, ears etc. This is incredibly important to the game, as it allows players to make their own characer, unique to every other player in the world.
 A Unique character will stand out, allow potential roleplay or storyline to be built and keep players interested in the game.
 Although some aspects of this should be monetized, such as hairstyles and tattoos (leaving very few as starters), the majority of the body customization and facial customization should be free.
 No answer to this request as of yet.

 3. (4)[Semi-Confirmed] Fighting Styles and Skills ->
 New fighting styles to choose from (muay thai, judo, wrestling etc), skill trees for moves and with that, different animations for counters, grapples and throws.
 A nice addition to the world of TW, keeping things fresh, however not essintial for the the core gameplay.
 Choosing a fighting style (2-3) at the start of the game (including the one in action at the moment) would be nice, a nod towards saints row 2.
 However I would not rule out only one fighting style, when you could utilize the skill tree to unluck certain moves within different styles (mixed martial arts).
 For example, you could judo throw someone to take down and focus on arm bars and locks to cripple enemies, but use a standing fight stance of a muay thai fighter.
+This also might be useful with customizating your gang members fighting style.
 The devs have confirmed that there will be skill trees for different moves, however no word on different fighting styles in its entirety yet.
 If you count the fighting styles already in the game a mix of karate, wing chun and jujitsu would be included If I am not wrong.

 - Vehicles and Customization:
 - Weapons and Customization: